The Official Vintage Guitar Price Guide 2016

 Authors: Alan Greenwood and Gil Hembree

 Knowledge and information are vital in the dynamic world of collectible guitars and gear, and no source provides it better than The Official Vintage Guitar Price Guide.
-With information on more than 2,000 brands along with 1,300 photos and more than 183,000 copies sold, The Guide remains the industry’s hands-down leading source of pricing information on Guitars, Basses, Amps, Effects, Lap Steels, Steels, Ukuleles, Mandolins, and Banjos all in one book!
+With information on more than 2,000 brands along with 1,300 photos and more than 192,000 copies sold, The Guide remains the industry’s hands-down leading source of pricing information on Guitars, Basses, Amps, Effects, Lap Steels, Steels, Ukuleles, Mandolins, and Banjos all in one book!

 *The 42-Guitar Index includes: Fender: 1952 Precision Bass (blond), 1952 Esquire (blond), 1953 Telecaster (blond), 1956 Stratocaster (sunburst), 1958 Jazzmaster (sunburst), 1958 Telecaster (blond), 1960 Stratocaster (sunburst), 1961 Jazz Bass (sunburst, “stack knob”), 1962 Jazz Bass (sunburst, three-knob), 1963 Telecaster Custom (sunburst), 1963 Esquire Custom (sunburst), 1964 Jaguar (Lake Placid Blue), 1964 Precision Bass (sunburst), 1966 Stratocaster (Candy Apple Red).